euan-forrester/psp-encryption-webassembly/README.md

 To see other methods of calling the functions (using `cwrap()` and `ccall()`), check out: https://emscripten.org/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.html#interacting-with-code-ccall-cwrap

+Note that all of the parameters are pointers, so you'll need to `malloc()` and `free()` memory from javascript side, write and read to/from the pointer using `setValue()` and `getValue()`, and pass in the pointers you receive from `malloc()`

 In a browser environment, you may need to do some configuration of Webpack to package the `.wasm` file, since it's loaded asynchronously.

 Here's what I had to do:
 - Serving the file when running locally on the desktop: https://github.com/emscripten-core/emscripten/issues/10114#issuecomment-569561505 (bottom part)
+- Making the file run when everything is served from a remote webserver: good luck!
+If you can find a better method than me, I'd love to hear it!

 ##Building it yourself